 Local and national support for SEN

-Find out the support and information available for special educational needs and local offer for children and young people in North East Lincolnshire.
-We have also included details of national support providing links to resources and useful information.
-Details can be seen in the expandable sections below.
+Find out about the support and information available for special educational needs and local offer for children and young people in North East Lincolnshire.

 You may ask “What is Parent Participation, and why is it important that it continues in North East Lincolnshire?”

 Parent and carers can help pinpoint problems frequently experienced by families with disabled children.
 This knowledge is useful to professionals to help them improve how services are delivered, so they better fit family’s needs.

 With successful parent participation both parents and professionals work together recognising each other’s specific knowledge and therefore informed decisions are made which make the best use of people’s time and money.

 With cuts that are being made to services and money tight for those that survive, it is vitally important that local parent and carers get involved with crucial decisions being made to ensure that what money there is available is spent wisely to best benefit disabled children and their families.